 How can DIY technologies, from air quality sensors to homemade hydrophones, tune us in to planetary politics?

-Bringing together practices of citizen participation, environmental politics and computation, this symposium explores how new technologies can both enhance and unsettle our relationship to the earth.
+Investigating practices of citizen participation, environmental politics and computation, this symposium brings together artists, geographers, sociologists, designers, programmers and theorists to explore how new technologies can both enhance and unsettle our relationship to the earth.

 In collaboration with Citizen Sense, Goldsmiths, University of London, and supported by the European Research Council.

 Sensing Environments, Experimenting with Citizenship

 Maria Puig de la Bellacasa, Re-animating Soils.
 Transforming Human-Soil Affections through Science, Culture and Community

 Matthew Fuller and Olga Goriunova, Plant Sensing and Aesthetics

 Beth Coleman Repair and Refusal: Data Publics and Points of Precarity

 Alex Murray-Leslie, Deinscribing High-Heeled Shoes to Inform Unusually Wild Sensing and Theatrical Audio Visual Expression of the Feet in Musical Performance [Please note: Prerecorded contribution]